iotauth/lifi-auth/README.md

 This repository contains the embedded software for a secure Li-Fi transmitter (the Pico) and the necessary host-side components to manage it.
 The system is designed to showcase a secure communication workflow example, from initial key provisioning to real-time encrypted messaging.

--   **Sender (Raspberry Pi Pico)**: A powerful Li-Fi transmitter that encrypts messages using a persistent session key with AES-GCM mode.
+-   **Sender (Raspberry Pi Pico)**: A powerful Li-Fi transmitter that encrypts messages using a persistent session key with AES-128-GCM.
 It operates autonomously and can be managed remotely via a command interface.
 -   **Receiver/Controller (Host)**: A host system (like a Raspberry Pi 4 or a PC) is responsible for the initial provisioning of the session key and can be used to receive and decrypt the Li-Fi messages.

 <div style="text-align:center;">